dnolan1993/machinery_world_/README.md

 My mentor pointed out that on smaller screen sizes my website was creating a horizontal scroll, which I had not intended and was not ideal for the page layout.

-We determined this horizontal scroll was created by an logo overflowing out of its parent element.
+We determined this horizontal scroll was created by a logo overflowing out of its parent element.

 to solve this I reduced the font size for the logo in a media query for smaller device screen sizes.